Find a Lender-Approved Local Conveyancer in Kenley

 • Mcmillan Williams Solicitors Limited, M W House, 41 Chipstead Valley Road, Coulsdon, Surrey, CR5 2RB

-• Undertaking Kenley property searches with respect to the property
+• Carrying out Kenley property searches for the title

-• Reviewing draft contract and other documentation prepared the seller’s lawyer
+• Reviewing draft contract and other documentation supplied by the vendor’s conveyancing practitioner

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.